-As to (i), the mathematics: we here note just:
+As to (i), the mathematics: we here confine ourselves to some main ideas about the lattice-theoretic ('quantum logic') approach:-

 Recall Philosophical Remark (C) (1), about quantum logic, in Paragraph 4 of Section 1.
-That is: the lattice \mathcal{L} of projectors (equivalently: subspaces) of Hilbert space.
+It concerned the lattice \mathcal{L} of projectors (equivalently: subspaces) of Hilbert space.
 Selecting a complete family of orthogonal eigenspaces, $\{E_i\}$ say, amounts to picking a sublattice of L: one that is Boolean.
 More precisely: a complete family of orthogonal eigenspaces (equivalently: projectors) is the set of atoms (smallest, logically strongest, least-in-the-partial-order-but non-zero-elements) of a Boolean sublattice of \mathcal{L} .
 The other elements of the sublattice are given by all the possible sums (orthogonal sums, \oplus) of these atoms.
-Roughly speaking: 'Boolean' means that the distributive laws, of intersection \cap over +, and vice versa, hold.
-That is with E, F, G being three subspaces, $E, F, G < \mathcal{H}$, the laws are:
+Roughly speaking: 'Boolean' means that the distributive laws, of intersection \cap over addition +, and vice versa (of addition over intersection), hold for subspaces.

+That is: with E, F, G being three subspaces, $E, F, G < \mathcal{H}$, the distributive laws are: